Opal Spencer Brown, 100, a resident of Cleveland, passed away Sunday, April 14, 2019, in a local healthcare facility.

 She was retired from American Uniform Company with 29 years of service.
 She was known for being a great cook and she enjoyed working word puzzles and listening to Gospel music.
 She was a member of the Washington Baptist Church.

-Survivors include her daughter, Frances McCullough; her son, Richard "Dickie" Spencer Jr. and his wife; her special daughter-in-law, Juanita, all of Cleveland; her grandchildren: Eric Spencer and his wife, Sheila, Robin Spencer, Tina Potts and her husband, Greg, Steve McCullough and his wife, Kammy, Mitch Chastain and his wife, Penny and Mike Chastain; several great- and great-great-grandchildren; and several nieces and nephews.
+Survivors include her daughter, Frances McCullough; her son, Richard "Dickie" Spencer Jr. and his wife; her special daughter-in-law, Juanita, all of Cleveland; her grandchildren: Eric Spencer and his wife, Sheila, Robin Spencer, Tina Potts and her husband, Greg, Steve McCullough and his wife, Kammy, Mitch Chastain and his wife, Penny and Mike Chastain; her brother Pat Murphy and his wife, Veneer; several great- and great-great-grandchildren; and several nieces and nephews.

 Interment will follow in the Hilcrest Memorial Gardens, with her grandsons and great-grandsons serving as casket bearers.